Hard Disk Drives (HDD)

 Secure Erase Wipe Method

-The Secure Erase data sanitization method is implemented in the following way:
+The Secure Erase data sanitization method is implemented in the following way; one pass write of a binary one or zero.

 No verification of the overwrite is needed with the Secure Erase method because the writing occurs from within the drive, meaning the drive's write fault detection prevents any misses.
 This makes Secure Erase very fast compared to other data